brown-cs-224/FEM-Stencil/README.md

   * The simple ‘penalty force’ method described in Section 3.3 of [O’Brien and Hodgins](http://graphics.berkeley.edu/papers/Obrien-GMA-1999-08/Obrien-GMA-1999-08.pdf) can work, but it's not terribly stable.
   * A better option is to do the following for every tet vertex that inter-penetrates a collidier: (1) Project the vertex out of the collider, (2) Decompose the vertex's velocity into a a *normal component* (i.e. parallel to surface normal of the collider at the point of intersection and a *tangential component* (perpendicular to the collider normal), (3) Set the normal component of the velocity to zero, (4) Scale the tangential component of the velocity by some friction constant < 1.
 * Integrate your simulation forward in time using the explicit [midpoint method](https://www.pixar.com/assets/pbm2001/pdf/notesb.pdf) **(10 points)** (regular Euler integration recommended to start with)
-* Video (described below) **(10 points)**
+* Video **(10 points)**
-* README **(5 points)**

-Successfully implementing all of the requirements results in a total of **90/100 points**.
-To score **100/100** (or more!), you’ll need to implement some extra features.

-### Video

-You must submit at least one video demonstrating your simulator in action.
+  * You must submit at least one video demonstrating your simulator in action.
 The video(s) must demonstrate all of the features you have implemented (including any extra features).
+Particularly creative and/or nicely-rendered animations may receive extra credit.
+Think about interesting scenarios you could set up (i.e. ways to apply external forces to the mesh).
+Please use a standard format and codec for your video files (e.g. .mp4 with the H264 codec).

-There are a few different ways you might go about making such videos:
+    * There are a few different ways you might go about making such videos:
     * Screen capture an OpenGL rendering of your simulation, e.g. using the interactive viewer code that we provide below (see “Resources”).
     * Export frame-by-frame meshes from your simulator and use your path tracer from Assignment 1 to render them.
     * Use some other modeling/animation/rendering software to render exported meshes (e.g. Maya, Blender).

-Particularly creative and/or nicely-rendered animations may receive extra credit.
-Think about interesting scenarios you could set up (i.e. ways to apply external forces to the mesh).
-Please use a standard format and codec for your video files (e.g. .mp4 with the H264 codec).
-To turn a set of frame images into a video, you can use [FFMPEG](https://hamelot.io/visualization/using-ffmpeg-to-convert-a-set-of-images-into-a-video/).
+  * To turn a set of frame images into a video, you can use [FFMPEG](https://hamelot.io/visualization/using-ffmpeg-to-convert-a-set-of-images-into-a-video/).

-### README
+* README **(5 points)**

-You must also submit a Markdown README file.
+  * You must also submit a Markdown README file.
 This file should describe how to run your simulator (e.g. what command line arguments are needed?)
 This file should also list all of the features your simulator implements.
 Finally, it should describe what features are demonstrated by the video(s) you’ve submitted.
 You should embed the videos into the README file.

+Successfully implementing all of the requirements results in a total of **90/100 points**.
+To score **100/100** (or more!), you’ll need to implement some extra features.

 ### Extra Features
 Each of the following features that you implement will earn you extra points.
 The features are ordered roughly by difficulty of implementation.